Collaboration Cycle Staging Review issue tickets are included within the dataset that populates the Collaboration Cycle Dashboard on Domo.

 Body

-Screenshot of the General Information body section
+Screenshot of the Product Information body section.

-Screenshot of the issue details body section
+Screenshot of the Findings details and Description body sections.

 The feedback from the Point of Contact/Reviewer specific to the issue found.
 If more than 1 person is listed as Point of Contact/Reviewer, Issue Details will be provided from all individuals.

-The reference information from the Point of Contact/Reviewer.
+Link, screenshot or steps to recreate: This may or may not appear in this section.
+If this section is there, it is reference information from the Point of Contact/Reviewer.
 This could be in the form of a link to the staging review page where the issue was found, a screenshot of the issue in the staging environment, or steps to recreate the issue in the staging environment.
-This field may or may not be populated.

 The recommended action from the Point of Contact/Reviewer in order to fix, resolve and/or mitigate the issue.

-Screenshot of the VFS guidance section.
+Screenshot of the References body section.

 Instructions to the VFS team on how to contact Platform with any questions/concerns, and how and when to close out the ticket.
 This is auto-populated in every Staging Review issue ticket.